kyasu1/ql-label/README.md

 $ sudo gpasswd -a $USER plugdev
 ```

-Add a new rule for udev.
-Here the number of filename must be higher than 60 to apply its config(Wasted whole day to notice abouth that >.<).
+Add a new rule as `/etc/udev/udev/rules.d/65-ptouch.rules`.
+Here the number in filename must be higher than 60 to be effective.

 ```sh:/etc/udev/rules.d/65-ptouch.rules
 SUBSYSTEMS=="usb", ATTRS{idVendor}=="04f9", ATTRS{idProduct}=="209b|209c|209d", MODE="664", GROUP="plugdev"